Sharing vehicles at first glance seems efficient, but how sustainable is CarSharing really?

 Image by Unsplash

-Germany's streets are overcrowded with cars, especially in the city centers, many want less traffic.
-In addition, that immense number of vehicles ensures strong CO2 emissions.
-CarSharing is one way of counteracting this and living sustainably.
-The fact that private cars are unused for an average of 23 hours a day makes the idea of sharing vehicles extremely useful and efficient.
+Germany's streets are overcrowded with cars, and many people want less traffic, especially in city centers.
+In addition, it is precisely this immensely high number of vehicles that causes high CO2 emissions.
+One way to counteract this and to live sustainably is car sharing.
+Since private cars are idle for an average of 23 hours a day, the idea of sharing vehicles seems extremely sensible and efficient.

 Which CarSharing variants are there and who are the big players?